xcsp3team/pycsp3/README.md

 ```
 while replacing YY and MM with the current values that are present in the name of the jar file.

-Note that, it is also possible to pilot solvers with Python; see [PyCSP Solving Process](http://pycsp.org/documentation/solving-process/).
+Note that it is also possible to pilot solvers with Python; see [PyCSP3 Solving Process](http://pycsp.org/documentation/solving-process/).

 # 1) Installation from PyPi